gbLw1/microservices/docs/Kubernetes.md

    ```

 ### Create a service

+Creating a service will expose your application to the outside world, where you can access it from your machine.

 1. Define a service file
    The service file is a YAML file that defines the service configuration.